F*ck Ads, Kill Paywalls, Marry Patronizing

 As self-sustaining blogger John Gruber put it: “The coming reckoning for publishers is not ‘because of Apple.’
 It’s because of the choices the publishers themselves made, years ago, to allow themselves to become dependent on user-hostile ad networks that slow down the web, waste precious device battery life, and invade our privacy.”

-Eventually, it was enough to make even the man raking in serious bank off the new add-blocking craze to change his mind and his tune:
+Eventually, it was enough to make even the man raking in serious bank off the new add-blocking craze change his mind and and tune:

 Achieving this much success with Peace just doesn’t feel good, which I didn’t anticipate, but probably should have.
 Ad blockers come with an important asterisk: while they do benefit a ton of people in major ways, they also hurt some, including many who don’t deserve the hit.

 … Ad-blocking is a kind of war — a first-world, low-stakes, both-sides-are-fortunate-to-have-this-kind-of-problem war, but a war nonetheless, with damage hitting both sides.
 I see war in the Tao Te Ching sense: it should be avoided when possible; when that isn’t possible, war should be entered solemnly, not celebrated.

 Adapt or die.